-I enjoy having my children move faster or slower on subjects where it best suits them, and it is absolutely wonderful to be able to schedule our school so that we get longer or shorter summer and winter breaks so that we can take improptu family vacations.
-I also appreciate the flexibility in choosing curriculum that my children will enjoy and that I enjoy teaching from.
+I enjoy having my children move faster or slower on subjects where it best suits them, and it is absolutely wonderful to be able to schedule our school so that we get longer or shorter summer and winter breaks so that we can take impromptu family vacations.
+I also appreciate the flexibility in choosing a curriculum that my children will enjoy and that I enjoy teaching from.

-Personally I have noticed that my oldest has been performing on a higher level academically in language arts and music, for example.
-She’s a voracious reader who is a disciplined and an independent learner, and I believe that much of this is nurtured through the environment we try to have in our home.
+Personally, I have noticed that my oldest has been performing on a higher level academically in language arts and music, for example.
+She’s a voracious reader who is a disciplined and independent learner, and I believe that much of this is nurtured through the environment we try to have in our home.

-- Homeschooled students have the advantage of being very involved in community activities, submerged into new cultures, and therefore are many times have been proven to be quite adaptable to new circumstances and people.
+Homeschooled students have the advantage of being very involved in community activities, submerged into new cultures, and therefore many times have been proven to be quite adaptable to new circumstances and people.
 Rather than just learning to get along with same-age peers and be exposed to peer pressure, homeschooled children learn to get along with groups of multi-age clusters.

 I very much enjoy watching my children communicating with children younger and older than them, as well as adults.

-- One other advantage of home educating that many parents report is shorter school hours.
+One other advantage of home education that many parents report is shorter school hours.
 It is very possible to finish school in as few as two to three hours each academic day.
 This is possible because there are no administrative tasks to attend to as in most public school settings.
 When activities such as roll call, getting into single file lines to change classes, multiple assembly meetings, or even classroom behavior disruptions are eliminated, then the actual time spent learning is typically what is left for most homeschoolers.

 Check out this video for more information on the advantages of homeschooling.